Triad Stage cancels show just before opening. Regional theater faces financial worries

 Triad Stage has six full-time employees, including its executive director, and there have been no layoffs, Hayes said.

-The longtime Greensboro fixture, known for classical plays by renowned playwrights as well as original productions, reopened its doors in October, two years after the pandemic closed theaters.
+The longtime Greensboro fixture is known for classical plays by renowned playwrights as well as original productions.
 Triad Stage had reopened post-pandemic with a core staff and outside contractors, with the intention of slowly bringing on full-time staff.

 Pre-pandemic, North Carolina and New York actors often filled the cast and at one time the operation had close to 2,500 season passholders, which was 42 percent of theater capacity and more than 800 annual donors.
 Over the course of 20 seasons, Triad Stage has produced over 140 mainstage productions, including 20 world premieres.
 It has sold almost 620,000 tickets and has employed hundreds of local artists and artisans, Hayes said.